 “Are you crazy, Jack?
 My schoolbooks are in there!”

 “Drop it.
 Harriett!
 Otherwise he’s going to catch us!”

 They rounded a corner into a small lane.
 As they did so, Jack glanced back at their pursuer.
 He was very close behind them.
 Now the hateful gleam in the constable’s eyes was unmasked and full-blown.
 What was worse, his eyes had turned an awful murky green, like something rotten at the bottom of a swamp.
 Harriett looked back then too.
 She shed her schoolbag without a second thought.
 She put everything she had into spurring her legs to run faster, clutching their mother’s old book to her chest with her free hand.

 A few moments later they heard a skidding sound followed by a thump and then the clanging of rubbish tin lids.
 Jack looked back again and saw the constable sprawled on the ground.
 The shoulder-strap of Harriett’s bag was tangled around both his ankles.
 He was maniacally trying to clear himself from the debris of a couple of toppled rubbish tins.
 The constable looked up and, staring straight into Jack’s eyes, growled.
 It was a growl like a wild animal that had something snake-like about it.
 Without a word, Jack and Harriett pelted down the lane as fast as they could.

-The end of the lane opened onto another street directly across from the churchyard and the ancient ring of standing stones that encircled the cemetery.
+The end of the lane opened onto another street running along the shore of the loch.
+The churchyard and the ancient ring of standing stones that encircled the cemetery were directly opposite them.
 The place where their father had died.
 Darker shadows looming out of the gloom showed where the stones stood, tall and imposing.
 Jack bolted toward the gate to the churchyard, dragging Harriett behind him.
 He was headed toward a clump of trees backing onto the graveyard where he hoped they could hide.